 Here we have several resources available to you including information on upcoming events, educational tools and resources and bid opportunities.

-As an organization, we empower those who have purchasing authority on behalf of the USF System and encourage them to utilize diverse businesses when making purchases on behalf of the University of South Florida.
+As an organization, we empower those who have purchasing authority on behalf of USF and encourage them to utilize diverse businesses when making purchases on behalf of the University of South Florida.

 2. Create your target list of colleges and departments you desire to do business with.
 Invest your time and do research upfront on these departments so you are aware of their procurement practices and their needs.
-Sometimes offering innovative solutions is a gateway and can sometimes turn into additional business with other areas within the USF System.
+Sometimes offering innovative solutions is a gateway and can sometimes turn into additional business with other areas within USF.
 For a listing of departments by college, click here.

 3. Network and build business relationships.
 Identify who you should know.
 Buyers, Tier 1 Suppliers, C Suite Executives and your Office of Supplier Diversity team of professionals.
 Take advantage of the networking opportunities and connect with those in the supply chain who can help grow your business.
 Work to build those key relationships because they could turn into contracting opportunities.